bucky-13/MI-uppgift2-js-webshop/README.md

 update the TODO list...

-Om kunden har beställt för totalt mer än 800 kr ska det inte gå att välja faktura som betalsätt. - Add this when doing functionality for the checkout section
+~~Om kunden har beställt för totalt mer än 800 kr ska det inte gå att välja faktura som betalsätt. - Add this when doing functionality for the checkout section~~

+add visual feedback to the form when there are invalid fields